people at home

 She has the worst morning mood, which I blame Bodil for.
 She’s incredibly creative, which I think she also got from Bodil, because I don’t feel like I’m creative.
 Bodil and Karin can sit and draw and make up stories together.
 I enjoy watching them.

-does your identity change when you become a parent?
+dID YOUR identity change when you became a parent?

 I don’t feel like I’ve changed.
 I’m still the same, but now I have a family.
 We listen to a lot of music together.
-She likes everything I like, like punk rock, heavy metal and rap.
+She likes most of the stuff I like, like punk rock, heavy metal and rap.
 The music should be loud.
 Sometimes I wake up them with a song and she’ll ask me what song it is, asking who it’s by, really listening.

 if your home was a song, what would it be?